SkepticalPotato2k/SkepticalPotato2k/README.md

 # Hello, Its Me!
 The Legendary Potato Of Your Dreams! 👋

-🔭 Im Currently  Working On "Adventure-Colussus".
+🔭 Im Currently Working On Adventure-Colussus, Terminal And SpammerBot.

 🌱 Im Also Learning Python.